agustfricke/techconagust.com/src/pages/en/fiber-jwt-authentication.md

 }
 ```

-This GET request is made to the "/me" endpoint, Fiber will first run the DeserializeUser middleware to validate
+This GET request is made to the "/me" endpoint; Fiber will first run the DeserializeUser middleware to validate
 the user's JWT token and store user information in the context.
 Then, it will execute the GetMe handler function
 to respond with the user's data if the token is valid.

-Lets tests this endpoint, make sure of have a valid token.
+Let's test this endpoint; make sure you have a valid token.

 ```bash
 curl -X GET -H "Authorization: Bearer YOUR_JWT_TOKEN" http://127.0.0.1:8000/me